saharqiyash/Git-Collaboration/README.md

 ###Fork:
 A fork is a personal copy of another user's repository that lives on your account.
 Fork allows you to freely make changes to a project without affecting the original upstream repository.
 You can also open a pull request in the upstream repository and keep your fork synced with the latest changes since both repositories are still connected.

+###Branch:
+A branch is a parallel version of a repository.
+It is contained within the repository, but does not affect the primary or master branch allowing you to work freely without disrupting the "live" version.
+When you've made the changes you want to make, you can merge your branch back into the master branch to publish your changes.